 These are the documents needed for registration.

 Any document shown in this section is required in support of your application or to assist.

 Applicants must confirm they meet the technical requirements and design standards, and provide the information set out in the National Electricity Rules (NER), and in particular Chapter 5 and Schedule 5.3a (Conditions for connection of Market Network Services).
 Sufficient evidence must be provided to demonstrate compliance.
 Refer to the registration guide above for more information.

 NSPs must develop local black system procedures (LBSP) in accordance with the guidelines published by AEMO.

+Participants may need to provide credit support to AEMO.
+All Financial guarantees must be in the prescribed format.
 AEMO advises applicants to contact firstname.lastname@example.org to discuss requirements prior to completing the AEMO Guarantee Pro Forma.
-You must submit an original signed copy of the pro forma with your registration application.
+You must submit an original signed AEMO Guarantee Pro Forma with your registration application.

 The Credit support management guide contains information on AEMO's credit support processes and participant obligations.

 Where the Applicant is acting in a trustee capacity, they must complete and return the following Trustee Deed form.
 No changes can be made to the Trustee Deed other than the completion of details where highlighted.

 When completing the form, a number of fields will update automatically when printed.
 To update the fields without printing, please press <Ctrl> + ‘P’ to simulate printing, then press <Esc> to return to the document without printing.